 Cholesterol is a fatty, waxy substance that occurs naturally throughout the body and is also carried through the bloodstream in the form of spherical particles called lipoproteins.
-Two of these are commonly known as LDL (low-density lipoproteins, or “bad” cholesterol) and HDL (high-density lipoproteins, or “good” cholesterol).
-The liver makes all the cholesterol a person needs, but the food a person eats also factors into their overall cholesterol levels.
+Two of these are commonly known as LDL (low-density lipoproteins) and HDL (high-density lipoproteins).

 Prevention is key for heart health.
 Adults over age 20 should have their cholesterol tested every five years, and individuals with a family history should be especially diligent.